renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 [===========] 4 tests from 4 fixtures in 3 suites ran.
 Info   Wait 5 seconds (main:207)
-Press r to reboot, h to halt, p to fail assertion and panic
+Press r to reboot, h to halt, p to fail assertion and panic hInfo   Halt (System:122)
 ```

 In the next tutorial we'll start replacing the very verbose code for setting up tests, test fixtures and test suites with macros.
-We'll also introduce macros for the actual test cases, and we'll convert the test we made before for strings and serialization into proper class tests.
+We'll also introduce macros for the actual test cases, and we'll convert the tests we made before for strings and serialization into proper class tests.

 Next: [18-writing-unit-tests](18-writing-unit-tests.md)